Program: M.P.A., Public Administration

 Conditionally classified admission may be awarded to students with a 2.5-2.99 GPA and the following:

 - Bachelor’s degree from an accredited college or university.

-- Two years of work experience in the public sector required.
+- At least two years of work experience in the public sector.

 C. Graduation Requirements